Skip to main content

 Daydream a lot?
 Feel sluggish?
 Stare into space?
 You might have cognitive disengagement syndrome - - Sofia Barbosa Boucas, Reader in Psychology, Brunel University of London - Cognitive disengagement syndrome may be as common as ADHD, but it is vastly under-recognised.

-The Great Transformation by Karl Polanyi is a classic critique of capitalism – but it wasn’t an overnight success - - Gareth Dale, Reader in Political Economy, Brunel University London - For the first time in 80 years, Karl Polanyi’s magnum opus has been published in the UK.
+The Great Transformation by Karl Polanyi is a classic critique of capitalism – but it wasn’t an overnight success - - Gareth Dale, Reader in Political Economy, Brunel University of London - For the first time in 80 years, Karl Polanyi’s magnum opus has been published in the UK.

 ‘Jeremy Hunt is probably right to oppose the finance watchdog’s plans to name and shame firms under investigation’ – expert Q&A - - Alper Kara, Professor of Banking and Finance, Brunel University of London - The government and Financial Conduct Authority are at loggerheads over proposals to name and shame financial firms under investigation.

 Is the Rwanda plan acting as a deterrent?
-Here’s what the evidence says about this approach - - Matilde Rosina, Assistant Professor in Global Challenges, Brunel University London - The Rwanda plan was meant to stop the boats – but all the evidence shows deterrence doesn’t work
+Here’s what the evidence says about this approach - - Matilde Rosina, Assistant Professor in Global Challenges, Brunel University of London - The Rwanda plan was meant to stop the boats – but all the evidence shows deterrence doesn’t work

-Religion and COVID-19: methodists and Church of England followers more likely to have been vaccinated than Muslims and Pentecostals - - Steven David Pickering, Docent, Political Science, University of Amsterdam Martin Ejnar Hansen, Reader in Political Science, Brunel University London - Religious leaders are vital links for health services looking to counter vaccine hesitancy.
+Religion and COVID-19: methodists and Church of England followers more likely to have been vaccinated than Muslims and Pentecostals - - Steven David Pickering, Docent, Political Science, University of Amsterdam Martin Ejnar Hansen, Reader in Political Science, Brunel University of London - Religious leaders are vital links for health services looking to counter vaccine hesitancy.

-Sky-high waiting times don’t make people trust the NHS any less – why that’s potentially bad news for Rishi Sunak - - Thomas Scotto, Professor of Politics, University of Glasgow Martin Ejnar Hansen, Reader in Political Science, Brunel University London Steven David Pickering, Docent, Political Science, University of Amsterdam - When the public sees an institution is failing, they generally lose trust in it.
+Sky-high waiting times don’t make people trust the NHS any less – why that’s potentially bad news for Rishi Sunak - - Thomas Scotto, Professor of Politics, University of Glasgow Martin Ejnar Hansen, Reader in Political Science, Brunel University of London Steven David Pickering, Docent, Political Science, University of Amsterdam - When the public sees an institution is failing, they generally lose trust in it.
 Not so with the health service.

-Most countries do not take a fair share of refugees – here’s how we could incentivise them - - Matilde Rosina, Assistant Professor in Global Challenges, Brunel University London - A global index could hold states accountable for refugee protection.
+Most countries do not take a fair share of refugees – here’s how we could incentivise them - - Matilde Rosina, Assistant Professor in Global Challenges, Brunel University of London - A global index could hold states accountable for refugee protection.